EugeneDevv/Flixsa-Backend/Readme.md

     * Date
     * Type

+### 11. Staff
+* Creating a cinema makes you the owner by default
+* Owner of a cinema can create/invite more staff to manage cinema
+* Owner can manage the roles of existing staff or even remove staff from cinema
+* Owner can manage/specify what each role is able to do

 ## Movies
 * With the help tmdb apis and our custom implements, cinemas and clients should:
   * Be able to search movies